 The OLED screen comes in quite handy when you are into manual focusing.
-It shows you the distance where the object is sharp and where other object start to blur before and behind it.
+It shows you the distance where the object is sharp and where other objects start to blur before and behind it.
 The OLED screen is off when your camera is set on autofocus.

-The autofocus is quite fast on a Sony A7 but it’s probably a bit difficult to get a sharp image of a very fast moving object.
+The autofocus is quite fast on a Sony A7 but it’s probably a bit difficult to get a sharp image of a very fast-moving object.
 However, I would say that this is more a limitation of the camera than the lens.

 What I don’t like on this lens is that it is quite expensive but on the other hand you get great quality.
 The body of the Batis lens is made of plastics.
 Zeiss told me that it’s very durable with the objective to keep the weight of the Batis 25mm low.